The Copyright Tribunal

 Functions

-The main function of the Copyright Tribunal is to decide disputes relating to licences offered by, or licensing schemes operated by, licensing bodies in the copyright and related area.
-Broadly speaking, anyone who considers to have unreasonably been refused a licence under a licensing scheme or considers the terms of an offered licence unreasonable may refer the matter to the Tribunal.
+licensing bodies in the copyright and related area.
+Broadly speaking, anyone who considers to have unreasonably been refused a licence under a

 The Tribunal can also decide other matters which do not involve collective licensing bodies.
 For example, the Tribunal can give consent on behalf of an owner of the right of reproduction concerning a performance or on behalf of an owner of performers' rental right if the identity or whereabouts of such right owner cannot be ascertained.